kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 indicates that the price wasn't validated properly on the server-side.
 That's why the following monthly Budapest-pass could be bought for 50 HUF (~ 0.15 EUR) instead of 9 500 HUF (roughly 30 EUR):
 ![A monthly Budapest-pass bought for 50 HUF instead of 9 500 HUF (roughly 30 EUR)][bkk-ticket]
-- Icing on the cake is that only a very few of the ticket controllers have QR code readers so they can basically be bypassed using fake tickets
+- Icing on the cake is that only a very few of the ticket controllers have QR code readers so they can be bypassed easily using fake tickets

 All in all, this website is a complete parody of information security, a real counterexample of responsible data handling.
 This level of negligence just isn't acceptable in 2017 when half of our life is online.
 Moreover, tens of thousands